 *WHAT IS A BUSINESS PLAN.
 Or should we just say WHAT IS BUSINESS?

 Don’t assume you know.
-Let’s see What business really is, then relate it to school business.
+Let’s see What is Business is, then relate it to school business.

 - Creates and delivers something of value